 This is probably the most important of all the tips.
 It really helped me tremendously.
 I would repeat these basic things to myself multiple times each and every day.
 Doing so really remind me of the wonderful gifts my dogs are to my family.

 - For starters, science has proven that people with pets tend to live longer, happier lives.
 My dog is literally giving me the gift of life.
 Amazing!

 - Science has also proven that children who live with pets in the home have stronger, healthier immune systems.
-Each and every day, the mere presence of my dogs is helping my sweet little baby kick the butts of tons of nasty germs.
-A dog is truly baby’s best friend.
+Each and every day, the mere presence of my dogs is helping my sweet little baby kick the butts of tons of nasty germs!

 - And of course, when you do have the time, they really do make excellent cuddle buddies.

-Now that I am 4 months in, I can officially say my puppies and I are back in the love zone.
-The bottom line is, although it may be overwhelming at times, remember that you do actually love and enjoy your dog.
-With time, patience and a little effort you will get to a better place.
+With time, patience, and a little effort you will get to a better place.
 A place where dog and baby gleefully co-exist.
-A place where you effortlessly exist as the loving dog-mom of your glory days.
+A place where you effortlessly emerge as the loving dog-mom of your glory days.
 A place where you thrive, not just survive.